Logic1000

-Samantha Poulter (born May 10, 1986), also known as Logic1000 is an Australian electronic music producer and DJ living in Berlin.
-She is signed to Because Music and released her critically acclaimed debut album 'Mother' in 2024.
+Samantha Poulter (born 10 May 1986), also known as Logic1000, is an Australian electronic music producer and DJ living in London.
+She is signed to Because Music and released her critically acclaimed debut album Mother in 2024.
 Alongside her own releases she has remixed tracks by artists including Dua Lipa, Don Toliver, Shygirl and Caribou.
+In July 2026 Logic1000 announced her second album Confirmation! releasing in October 2026.

 Biography

-Samantha Poulter was born in Sydney in the suburb of Yarrawarrah.
+Samantha Poulter was born on 10 May 1986 in the Yarrawarrah suburb of Sydney, Australia.
 She cites artists such as Loefah as early influences.
-Her first forays into music were in her sister's rock band as a drummer, but she soon took to producing herself.
-In 2020, she moved to Berlin after living in London for 12 months.
+Her first forays into music were in her sister's rock band as a drummer however she soon began producing herself.
+In 2026, she moved back to London having lived in Berlin for 6 years.

-She has discussed managing schizophrenia and how its understanding in society is poor, describing how an incident in 2011 nearly led to her serving jail time.
+She has discussed managing schizophrenia and how its understanding in society is poor, describing how an incident in 2011 that nearly led to her serving jail time.

 She has a child with her long term partner Tom McAlister, who performs professionally under the name Big Ever.
-Logic1000 launched a Podcast series entitled 'Therapy' with DJ Heléna Star, navigating motherhood, mental health, and the ever changing landscape of the music industry.
-The podcast first season has been focused on motherhood in the music industry and has featured the likes of Jayda G, Aluna, Little Dragon Jamz Supernova and Anna Lunoe.
+Logic1000 launched a podcast series entitled 'Therapy' with DJ Heléna Star, navigating motherhood, mental health, and the ever changing landscape of the music industry.
+The podcast first season has been focused on motherhood in the music industry and has featured the likes of Jayda G, Aluna, Little Dragon, Derrick Gee, Jamz Supernova and Anna Lunoe.
 She extends this to a Substack also titled Therapy, where she posts weekly blogs.